About USC Gould

-Klein is admitted to practice in the states of California, Washington, and New York and before numerous federal courts (including the Central and Northern Districts of California and the Southern and Eastern Districts of New York).
+Klein is admitted to practice in the states of California, Washington, and New York and before numerous federal courts around the country (including the Central and Northern Districts of California and the Southern and Eastern Districts of New York).
 He graduated from the NYU School of Law and received his undergraduate degree from the University of Washington.

 FACULTY IN THE NEWS